moopingtin/Pac-Cobra/README.md

 # Pac-Cobra

-eat pellets, grow longer.this version is snake and pac-man in one!
+Eat pellets, grow longer.this version is snake and pac-man in one!